 The Building Centre is a centre of expertise and exhibitions that showcases innovation in the construction sector in a revolutionary manner.
 It is one of the biggest architectural ensembles in the centre of Rotterdam.
 The exterior wall features a unique brickwork relief by the artist Henry Moore.
-(1947-1967, Boks, Eijkelenboom, Middelhoek)
+(1947-1967, Joost Boks, Wout Eijkelenboom, Bram Middelhoek)

 The offices of Gerrit Gerritse (Dordrecht) and Wout Eijkelenboom & Bram Middelhoek (Rotterdam) merge to become EGM architects.
 They share their passion for and knowledge of the healthcare sector.
 The new office brings together engineers skilled in project work with architects who are innovative and pioneering to form a professional, creative architecture firm.